kanaria007/saas-architecture-review-navigator/README.md

 - Logging, observability, and operational resilience
 - Common design justification and rationale

-Each perspective is a Markdown file (e.g. `docs/categories/api/authz-strategy.md`) with:
+Each perspective is a Markdown file (e.g. `docs/categories/api/sync-vs-async-boundaries.md`) with:

-- 🔍 Design risks and examples
+- 🔍 What this perspective asks or covers
+- ⚠️ Common failure patterns
-- ✅ Good practices and mitigation
+- ✅ Good practices and design strategies
-- ⚠️ Design principles
+- 🧠 Design principles or mental models
-- ❓ FAQs
+- ❓ Frequently asked questions
 - 🔗 Related perspectives

 ---